kln-rdn/kln-rdn.github.io/UNCDissGuide.md

 2. The extra text that appears between {brackets} after marking the text will not appear in the printed document or a PDF that you generate.
 3. **Very Important**: When adding more than one “Table of Figures” you will be asked, “Do you want to replace the selected table?”.
 Just click “no” and all tables of figures/tables/equations/schemes/etc marked with different table identifiers will coexist in the same document.
 4. If the table of figures needs to be edited (for example changed to double spacing) then you will need to modify the formatting similar to how it is explained for the TOC styles under “Other TOC tips” #2 and #4 on page 1 of this handout.

+# Other Resources

+The Carolina Digital Repository from the University Libraries houses all dissertations submitted to the university.
+You will likely need to log in with your ONYEN, but this is a great resource to view examples of dissertations.
+[At this link](https://cdr.lib.unc.edu/catalog?f%5Baffiliation_label_sim%5D%5B%5D=Department+of+Nutrition&f%5Bresource_type_sim%5D%5B%5D=Dissertation&locale=en) you can find all Nutrition doctoral dissertations submitted to the repository.
+You can also filter further by advisor to see dissertations from specific labs.